 2. Limitation of Liability

-- The Member shall be deemed to be entitled to all the limitations of liability which would apply if he were the registered owner of the ship and were entitled to limit liability.
-Any amount recoverable from the Association shall be limited accordingly unless the Association shall before entry have agreed to an increase in the Association’s liability and such agreement is recorded in Certificate of Entry.
+- If a Member for whose account a ship is entered is not the registered owner, demise charterer, manager or operator of the ship, such Member shall be deemed to be entitled to all the limitations of liability which would apply if he were the registered owner of the ship and were entitled to limit liability.
+Any amount recoverable from the Association shall be limited accordingly unless the Association shall before entry have agreed to an increase in the Association’s liability and such agreement is recorded in the Certificate of Entry.

 3. Oil Pollution Limitation

 - Subject to (b) and (c) below, the Association’s liability for any and all claims in respect of damage directly or indirectly caused or threatened by oil pollution shall be limited in the aggregate to such amount as may be stated on the Certificate of Entry.
 The Directors may, in their discretion, impose special terms and conditions on the insurance of damage caused or threatened by oil pollution,

 - Unless the Directors shall in their discretion otherwise decide, the limit of the Association’s liability shall apply irrespective of whether the accident or occurrence involves the actual or threatened escape of oil from one or more ships and to all claims brought by the Member or joint Members in respect of the entered ship in respect of such accident occurrence.
 If the aggregate of such claims exceeds that limit, the liability of the Association for each claim shall be such proportion of the oil pollution limit as each such claim bears to the aggregate of all such claims.